vladopajic/go-actor/README.md

 Design decisions are documented [here](./docs/design_decisions.md).

+## Versioning

+The `go-actor` library adopts a versioning scheme structured as `x.y.z`.

+Initially, the library will utilize the format `0.y.z` as it undergoes refinement until it attains a level of stability where fundamental interfaces and core principles no longer necessitate significant alterations.
+Within this semantic, the `y` component signifies the presence of backward-compatible changes.
+It is advisable for developers to review the release notes carefully to gain insight into these modifications.
+Furthermore, the final component, `z`, denotes releases incorporating changes that lack backward compatibility.

 ## Contribution

 All contributions are useful, whether it is a simple typo, a more complex change, or just pointing out an issue.
 We welcome any contribution so feel free to open PR or issue.